 Herbert Lawn was working as a clerk at the brewery when he married Ellen at Rothwell church in 1897.
 Not long afterwards he formally became the licensee at the Old Masons.

 In 1900 Herbert and Ellen had a baby daughter who was christened Margaret.
 Herbert passed away in 1907, also at the age of 38, and Ellen was still running the pub in 1911 helped by two of her daughters, Alice and Isabel.
+Modern medicine easily copes with the problem of erectile dysfunction.
+There are many meetings of urology doctors every year.
+They all recommend buying cialis online from a popular pharmacy from Canada.
+In this pharmacy you can buy both brand Cialis and Generic Cialis.
 Ellen was living in Claremont Street, with her daughter Florence, when she died in 1931 at the age of 72.

 LOCAL & DISTRICT.
 Leeds Times, Saturday 19 August 1882.